apache/spark/docs/docker-stack/build.rst

 a branch or tag in your repository and use the tag or branch in the URL that you point the installation to.

-In case of GitHyb builds you need to pass the constraints reference manually in case you want to use specific constraints, otherwise the default ``constraints-master`` is used.
+In case of GitHyb builds you need to pass the constraints reference manually in case you want to use specific constraints, otherwise the default ``constraints-main`` is used.

-The following example builds the production image in version ``3.7`` with default extras from the latest master version and constraints are taken from latest version of the constraints-master branch in GitHub.
+The following example builds the production image in version ``3.7`` with default extras from the latest main version and constraints are taken from latest version of the constraints-main branch in GitHub.

-.. exampleinclude:: docker-examples/customizing/github-master.sh
+.. exampleinclude:: docker-examples/customizing/github-main.sh
     :language: bash
     :start-after: [START build]
     :end-before: [END build]